OsmosysSoftware/document-service/CONTRIBUTING.md

 Before submitting a Pull Request (PR), please follow these guidelines:

-1. Search GitHub [Pull Requests](https://github.com/OsmosysSoftware/document-service/pulls) to ensure there is no open or closed PR related to your submission.
+1. Search GitHub [pull requests](https://github.com/OsmosysSoftware/document-service/pulls) to ensure there is no open or closed PR related to your submission.
 2. Fork this repository.
 3. Make your changes in a new Git branch.